-- a.
-Is the dominant (60 percent or more) condition of a layer at least 10 cm (4 inches) thick starting at a depth ≤30 cm (12 inches); or at least 5 cm (2 inches) thick staring at a depth of 15 cm (6 inches) from the mineral or muck soil surface, - b.
-Occurs for at least 7 continuous days and 28 cumulative days, and c.
-Occurs during a normal or drier season and month (within 16 to 84 percent of probable precipitation).
+is the dominant (60 percent or more) condition of a layer 10 cm (4 inches) or more thick starting at a depth of 30 cm (12 inches) or less; or 5 cm (2 inches) or more thick starting

+- at a depth 15 cm (6 inches) or less from the muck or mineral surface. - 2. occurs for 7 or more continuous days and 28 cumulative days, and - 3. occurs during a normal or drier season and month.

 User Notes: The time requirements for this indicator were identified from research in MLRA 150A in LRR T (Gulf Coast Prairies).
-These requirements or slightly modified time requirements may be found to identify wetland Vertisols and Vertic intergrades in other parts of the Nation.
-These soils generally have thick dark surface horizons, but indicators A11, A12, and F6 commonly are not evident, possibly because of masking of redoximorphic features by organic carbon.
-The soils are a special case of the "Problem Soils with Thick, Dark A Horizons" listed in the Corps of Engineers Wetlands Delineation Manual (Environmental Laboratory, 1987).
-Follow the procedures and note the considerations in Hydric Soils Technical Note 8.
-Use of alpha-alpha-Dipyridyl, available online at http://www.nrcs.usda.gov/wps/ portal/nrcs/main/soils/use/hydric/.
+These requirements or slightly modified time requirements may be used to identify wetland Vertisols and Vertic intergrades in other parts of the Nation.
+These soils generally have thick, dark surface horizons, but indicators A11, A12, and F6 commonly are not evident, possibly because of masking of redoximorphic features by organic carbon.
+These soils are a special case of the "Problem Soils with Thick, Dark A Horizons" listed in the "Corps of Engineers Wetlands Delineation Manual" (Environmental Laboratory, 1987).

 F19.-Piedmont Flood Plain Soils.
-For use in MLRAs 148 and 149A of LRR S; for testing on flood plains subject to Piedmont deposition throughout LRRs P, S, and T. On flood plains, a mineral layer at least 15 cm (6 inches) thick, starting at a depth ≤25 cm (10 inches) from the soil surface, with a matrix (60 percent or more of the volume) chroma of less than 4 and 20 percent or more distinct or prominent redox concentrations occurring as soft masses or pore linings.
+For use in MLRAs 148 and 149A of LRR S; for testing on flood plains subject to piedmont deposition throughout LRRs P, S, and T. On flood plains, a mineral layer 15 cm (6 inches) or more thick, starting at a depth of 25 cm (10 inches) or less from the soil surface, with a matrix (60 percent or more of the volume) chroma of less than 4 and 20 percent or more distinct or prominent redox concentrations occurring as soft masses or pore linings.

-User Notes: This indicator is for use or testing on flood plains in the Mid-Atlantic and Southern Piedmont Provinces and areas where sediments derived from the Piedmont are being deposited on flood plains on the Coastal Plain (fig. 38).
+User Notes: This indicator is for use or testing on flood plains in the mid-Atlantic and southern parts of the Piedmont province and in areas where sediments derived from the Piedmont are being deposited on flood plains on the Coastal Plain (fig. 39).
 This indicator does not apply to stream terraces, which are associated with a historic stream level and are representative of an abandoned flood plain.
-While these soils are found on flood plains, flooding may be rare and groundwater is often the source of hydrology.
+While these soils are found on flood plains, flooding may be rare, and groundwater is often the source of hydrology.